UBCFormulaElectric/Consolidated-Firmware/specs.md

 ## Background Info

-There are three types of shutdown:
+There are two types of shutdown:
-- Safe shutdown:
-    - Disables the inverters after waiting until motors stop spinning
 - Motor shutdown:
-    - Disables the inverters after a small delay
+    - Disable the inverters through a zero torque request
 - AIR shutdown:
     - Opens the AIRs
     - Performs a motor shutdown as well